Jamie Dornan: 2013–2015: Breakthrough with The Fall and Fifty Shades trilogy

-Dornan received critical acclaim when he starred alongside Gillian Anderson in the Northern Irish drama series The Fall, playing Paul Spector, a serial killer terrorising Belfast.
-He initially auditioned for the role of a police officer, but he was later called upon to audition for the lead role, for which he was eventually selected.
+Dornan's breakout role was alongside Gillian Anderson in the Northern Irish drama series The Fall, where he played Paul Spector, a serial killer terrorising Belfast.
+He initially auditioned for the role of a police officer, but was later called upon to audition for the lead role, for which he was eventually selected.
+He read books about serial killers and watched interviews of Ted Bundy to get an understanding of the mindset of his character, and stalked a woman in his preparation for the role.
+He wanted to play the character with "real stillness".
 Beginning in 2013, the show aired for three series ending in October 2016.
-He read books about serial killers and watched interviews of Ted Bundy to get an understanding of the mindset of his character, and stalked a woman in his preparation for the role.
-Reviewing the first season, David Thomson of The New Republic complimented Dornan on his performance: "Jamie Dornan as Paul, has become the center of the drama in a performance that unpeels as slowly as a stripper- and maybe as seductively."
-He won his first Irish Film and Television Award for Best Actor in Television and was nominated for a British Academy Television Award for Best Actor.
-He credited The Fall to be the turning point of his career.
-In 2014, Dornan was cast as Abe Goffe in New Worlds, a historical drama series.
+Critic Ken Tucker opined that Dornan was "handsome and skilled".
+David Thomson of The New Republic complimented him on his performance: "Jamie Dornan as Paul, has become the center of the drama in a performance that unpeels as slowly as a stripper- and maybe as seductively."
+He won the Irish Film and Television Award for Best Actor in Television and was nominated for a British Academy Television Award for Best Actor.
+He has said The Fall changed his professional horizons.
+He later appeared in Flying Home (2014), a romantic drama film and New Worlds (2015), a historical drama series.

-On 23 October 2013, Dornan was cast as Christian Grey in the film adaptation of Fifty Shades of Grey, replacing Charlie Hunnam.
-Initially announced to be released on 1 August 2014, the film was later rescheduled and released on 13 February 2015.
+In 2013, Dornan was cast as Christian Grey in the film adaptation of Fifty Shades of Grey, replacing Charlie Hunnam.
+The film was released in February 2015, breaking box office records.
 He visited a private sex dungeon as preparation for playing his sadistic character.
-He reprised his role in the second and third installments of the Fifty Shades film franchise, Fifty Shades Darker, released in 2017, and Fifty Shades Freed, released in 2018.
+He reprised his role in the second and third installments of the Fifty Shades film franchise, Fifty Shades Darker (2017), and Fifty Shades Freed (2018).
 Earning approximately $1.32 billion, the franchise became the seventh highest-grossing R-rated franchise.
 Despite being a box office blockbuster, the trilogy was poorly received by critics, with Dornan's performance being critically panned.
-He later stated that he was reluctant about his involvement in the project and knew the franchise would not be treated well by critics.
-But he said:"...it’s given me so much beyond finance-wise, I mean that opportunity to then do the movies...movies like that have so much heart and mean so much to me.
-I would not have been given those opportunities if I hadn’t done Fifty Shades."
+He later stated that initially he was reluctant about his involvement in the project and knew the franchise would not be treated well by critics.
+But he has said: "[...] it's given me so much beyond finance-wise, I mean that opportunity to then do the movies [...] movies like that have so much heart and mean so much to me.
+I would not have been given those opportunities if I hadn't done Fifty Shades."

-Dornan played Dr. Allan Pascal in a Miramax film titled The 9th Life of Louis Drax, a supernatural thriller based on a book of the same name.
-It was released in 2016.